 - A. Intent to Propose (IP) provides upfront information to determine if a proposal should move forward or indicate need for changes in DBH systems.
-Form is located on the DBH website. - B. Service Enhancement Plan (SEP) used when the intent of the funding is to provide additional support, above and beyond, for providers to deliver services. - C. Expansion Of Existing Service (EES) utilized when the proposed service is an existing service in DBH's continuum of care manual and the intent is to increase capacity (add providers, increase units, etc.). - D. Service Development Plan (SDP) used when the approved proposed service does not currently exist in DBH's Continuum of Care Manual. - E. Request For Proposal (RFP) required in all instances when a region is expanding capacity for existing services, proposing a pilot/new service, or rendering an existing service in their catchment area. - F. Capacity Development Funding (CD) used only for expense-based services to supplement provider operating cost until progress is made to move the payment method from expense-based to rate based.
+Form is located on the DBH website. - B. Service Enhancement Plan (SEP) used when the intent of the funding is to provide additional support, above and beyond, for providers to deliver services. - C. Expansion Of Existing Service (EES) utilized when the proposed service is an existing service in DBH's continuum of care manual and the intent is to increase capacity (add providers, increase units, etc.). - D. Service Development Plan (SDP) used when the approved proposed service does not currently exist in DBH's Continuum of Care Manual. - E. Request For Proposal (RFP) required in all instances when a region is expanding capacity for existing services, proposing a pilot/new service, or rendering an existing service in their catchment area. - F. Public Bid option to release RFP through a public process when a region is expanding for existing services, proposing a pilot/new service, or rendering an existing service in their catchment area. - G. Direct Contracts option to directly contract with a provider when a region is expanding capacity for existing services, proposing a pilot/new service, or rendering an existing service in their catchment area. - H. Capacity Development Funding (CD) used only for expense-based services to supplement provider operating cost until progress is made to move the payment method from expense-based to rate based.